-Fevers can be a child's friend: Pediatrician shares what parents need to know about feversNovember 15th, 2012 in Health /
+Fevers can be a child's friend: Pediatrician shares what parents need to know about feversNovember 15, 2012 in Medicine & Health / Health

 For many parents, discovering their child has a fever can be unnerving.
 It's one of the most common reasons parents call their doctor or bring their child in for medical care.
 Fevers are just a natural part of many illnesses and, in fact, can be helpful as a child battles an illness.

 "My most frequent calls are from worried parents who want to know how high is too high of a fever.
 What many parents don't realize is that often, fevers are their child's friend," said Hannah Chow-Johnson, MD, Loyola University Health System pediatrician and assistant professor in the department of pediatrics at Loyola University Chicago Stritch School of Medicine.